Meghap1205/P2PChatApplication/README.md

 ### Step 1: Start the First Peer

 1. Open a terminal window.
-2. Run the following command to start the first peer: 'python peer.py'
+2. Run the following command to start the first peer: `python peer.py`

 The first peer will start listening for incoming connections.